Skip to content

 • monitor Loop

 Nightscout is useful for many who use Loop.
-Adults who take care of themselves find the reports and analysis methods from the Nightscout site provide effective tools to monitor their settings and provide reports for their health care provider.
+Adults who take care of themselves find the reports and analysis methods from Nightscout provide effective tools to monitor their settings and provide reports for their health care provider.
 It also stores Loop configurations so they can be reviewed.
-With Loop 3, the saved Nightscout profiles can be downloaded to a new app for quick onboarding, should you ever need to start fresh.
+With Loop 3, the saved Nightscout profiles can be downloaded to a new Loop installation or a new phone for quick onboarding, should you ever need to start fresh.

 Setting up a Nightscout site is described in a separate web site: Nightscout: Documentation.